-Fastned has requested NPEX to maintain a register of Depository Receipts and facilitate trading between Participants of NPEX on behalf of Fastned.
+In order to facilitate trading of Depository Receipts, Depository Receipts of the Issuer are listed on NPEX.
 The address of NPEX is Cabellero Fabriek, Saturnusstraat 60-75, 2516 AH Den Haag, and the website is www.npex.nl.

 NPEX is an alternative trading platform not regulated as a regulated market or multilateral trading facility.
 It has certain characteristics that differ from the characteristics of a regulated market.
 Such differences include: